 The development and sudden appearance of spider veins on hands is a common complaint amongst individuals struggling to maintain healthy and smooth skin as they age.
 While the evidence of spider veins is very much at the surface of the skin, the cause often sits beyond what the naked eye can see.
-There are a variety of factors that are linked with the development of spider veins, but venous insufficiency is often a big one, and understanding what’s happening within the greater network of veins is a good route to understanding what techniques are best suited to eliminating spider veins at the source.
+There are a variety of factors that are linked with the development of spider veins, but venous insufficiency is often a big one, and understanding what’s happening within the greater network of veins is a good route to understanding why ultrasound guided sclerotherapy might be best suited to eliminating spider veins at the source.

 What Causes Spider Veins?

 Many times, the development of spider veins is closely linked to the development of varicose veins deeper underneath the skin’s surface.
 Veins work hard to return oxygen-depleted blood back to the heart from the extremities where it’s been delivered by arteries.
 In order to do this against the force of gravity, it’s necessary for veins to be outfitted with a series of one-way valves.
 When these valves no longer work properly, blood quickly flows the opposite direction and begins to pool in the veins, causing eventual swelling, discoloration, and the probability of varicose veins in the long-term.
 With nowhere else to flow, blood begins to look for alternative circulatory routes.
 When blood branches off from problematic varicose veins, the result is frequently the development of nearby spider veins on hands.

 Characteristics of Spider Veins